 2007 Conference USA Cross Country Coach of the Year

 2007 Conference USA Outdoor Coach of the Year

 2007 Conference USA Indoor Coach of the Year

 2005 Conference USA Cross Country Coach of the Year

 2002 Western Athletic Conference Cross Country Coach of the Year

 1999 Western Athletic Conference Cross Country Coach of the Year

 1994 Southwest Conference Cross Country Coach of the Year

-Veteran cross country and track and field coach Jim Bevan is in his 26th year with the Rice women's track and field program and is in his seventh season as head coach of the Rice Owls.
+Veteran cross country and track and field coach Jim Bevan is in his 28th (2014-15) year with the Rice women's track and field program and his 10th season as head coach of the Rice Owls.